THCLab/dkms-bindings/bindings/dart/keri/keri/README.md

 * `addWatcher` - Creates new reply message with identifier's watcher.
 It needs to be signed externally and finalized with finalizeEvent.
 * `finalizeEvent` - Verifies provided signatures against event and saves it.
 * `resolveOobi` - Checks and saves provided identifier's endpoint information.
-* `query` - Query designated watcher about other identifier's public keys data.
 * `getKel` - Returns Key Event Log in the CESR representation for current Identifier when given a controller.
-* `getKelByStr` - Returns Key Event Log in the CESR representation for current Identifier when given a controller identifier.
-* `getCurrentPublicKey` - Returns pairs: public key encoded in base64 and signature encoded in hex.
+* `getCurrentPublicKey` - Returns pairs: public key encoded in URL-safe Base64 and signature encoded in hex.
 * `anchor` - Creates new Interaction Event along with arbitrary data.
 * `anchorDigest` - Creates new Interaction Event along with provided Self Addressing Identifiers.
+* `newIdentifier` - Creates an `Identifier` object from the id string.
+* `queryMailbox` - Queries own or different mailbox about an identifier.
+* `finalizeMailboxQuery` - Verifies provided signatures against mailbox query and saves it.
+* `signatureFromHex` - Creates a `Signature` object from given type and hex string.
+* `inceptGroup` - Creates group inception event that needs to be signed externally.
+* `finalizeGroupIncept` - Finalizes group inception
+* `newPublicKey` - Creates a `PublicKey` object from given key type and Base64 string.
+* `newDataAndSignature` - Creates a `DataAndSignature` object from given data and its hex string signature.

 ## Glossary